dandavison/pysh/README.md

 - Chain commands with pipes
 - Output redirection to file
 - `cd` builtin
-- Prompt turns red if last command was an error
+- Prompt turns red if last command exited with error status
 - Syntax for matching paths with a regular expression (like `**` in zsh)